Corus Entertainment (TSE:CJR.B) Trading Down 14.3% – Time to Sell?

-A number of analysts recently commented on CJR.B shares.
-TD Securities decreased their price objective on Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating on the stock in a research note on Tuesday, November 4th.
-Royal Bank Of Canada decreased their price target on shares of Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a research note on Wednesday, October 29th.
-One analyst has rated the stock with a Hold rating and one has issued a Sell rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Reduce” and an average price target of C$0.08.
+A number of analysts recently commented on the stock.
+TD Securities dropped their target price on shares of Corus Entertainment from C$0.05 to C$0.01 and set a “sell” rating on the stock in a report on Tuesday, November 4th.
+Royal Bank Of Canada dropped their price target on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating on the stock in a report on Wednesday, October 29th.
+One research analyst has rated the stock with a Hold rating and one has issued a Sell rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of “Reduce” and an average price target of C$0.08.

 Corus Entertainment Stock Performance

-Corus Entertainment (TSE:CJR.B – Get Free Report) last announced its quarterly earnings results on Thursday, October 30th.
-The company reported C($0.36) earnings per share for the quarter.
-The company had revenue of C$232.09 million during the quarter.
+Corus Entertainment (TSE:CJR.B – Get Free Report) last issued its quarterly earnings results on Thursday, October 30th.
+The company reported C($0.36) EPS for the quarter.
 Corus Entertainment had a negative net margin of 51.98% and a negative return on equity of 1,490.58%.
-As a group, equities analysts expect that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current year.
+The firm had revenue of C$232.09 million during the quarter.
+As a group, research analysts predict that Corus Entertainment Inc. will post 0.0540541 earnings per share for the current fiscal year.

 Corus Entertainment Inc is a media and content company that operates in the diversified media industry.
 The company has two business segments, which includes television, and radio.
 The television business segment has a portfolio of television channels.
 The radio business segment controls a number of stations that cater to both the music, news, and talk radio markets.
 The company generates the vast majority of its revenue in Canada.